Easy Homemade Wontons elevate this Thai wonton and vegetable soup for a healthy meal.

 Since the wontons will start to come apart after boiling too long, we want to cook them separately.

 Have a small pot of water boiling and add your wontons.
-The filling is raw, so they will need at least 5 minutes of boiling time.
-Once cooked remove and place in a bowl.
+The filling is raw, so they will need about 3-5 minutes of boiling time.

 Add chopped vegetables and broth to a medium/large soup pot and bring to boil.
 I also add coconut aminos or soy sauce, for more umami flavor.